timescale/docs/about/timescaledb-editions.md

 tags: [learn, contribute]
 ---

-# TimescaleDB Apache 2 and TimescaleDB Community Edition
+# TimescaleDB Apache 2 and TimescaleDB Community licenses

 There are two versions of TimescaleDB available: